mark-hahn/emStructObj/README.md

 Status
 ------
 This is a work in progress.
 There are no real docs.
-The conversion from a C struct to a javascript object, function `emStructObj`, is implemented but the other direction, function `emObjToStruct`, is not.
+There are no unit tests.
+The function emObjToStruct has not been tested.

+The function emStructObj has been tested and it is useful for debugging now.
+It hasn't been used in a production environment as part of an app's source.

 Features
 --------